ashleysally00/-module-2-js-final-project-ashley-rice/MVP.md

   **I figured out how to do all these things watching the webdev video, so I used it as a code along to learn everything I forgot about asynch again**

-**My functional outline just built on the above to spin it like this:**
+**My functional outline built on the above.
+Then I edited it like this:**

 1. Find how to make WPM speed the car up
 2. The best way to calculate WPM based on what I want to do with it and the car